 Class instruction that includes Handwriting and Play is always fun.
 Tic Tac Toe is the perfect game for combining Handwriting and Play to work on letter formation.
 Simply set up a page with tic tac toe boards and write the letters that you want the kids to practice at the top.
 For example, if the kids need to practice the letters a and d, they play with those letters instead of x and o.
 Simple, but genius!
 I would recommend some kind of visual explaining the letter formation to the kids on the page or on the board if possible.
 This is just so the kids know that they need to write the letter properly.
 It’s not a free for all!

 Word Scrambles are also an easy go-to handwriting game.
-Simply write a short phrase on the board, “Happy Valentine’s Day!” or “It’s cold out!”.
-Children need to scramble the letters up to make as many words they as they can using the letters in the phrase.
-This is similar to Boggle in that it gets children listing words and word families, which is also a great review.
+Write a short phrase on the board, “Happy Valentine’s Day!” or “It’s cold out!”
+Children need to scramble the letters up to make as many words as possible using the letters in the phrase.
+This is similar to Boggle in that it lets children list words and word families, which is also a great review.

 I often encourage teachers to create a “handwriting center” when the class breaks into groups.
 In my classes, the teacher and the teacher’s assistant each take a small group of children for reading instruction.
-The rest of the class work “independently”.
-It is important to consider the level of the children when choosing how to incorporate handwriting and play.
+The rest of the class work “independently.”
+It is essential to consider the children’s level when choosing how to incorporate handwriting and play.
 If the children need to work on sizing or spacing, independent work like the word scramble or a board game is fine.
 See the advice below for how to adapt for different ages.

-However, if children need to practice letter formation (how to write each letter properly), independent work is probably not a good idea.
-As I stated earlier, children really need to be taught how to write the letters.
-Handwriting is not automatic, so handing out a worksheet or assigning a Journal topic where children are expected to write letters that they haven’t mastered is not best practice.
-Playing a game that involves handwriting but doesn’t teach the letters isn’t a great idea for this handwriting goal.
+However, independent work is probably not a good idea if children need to practice letter formation (how to write each letter correctly).
+As I stated earlier, children really need to be taught how to write letters.
+Handwriting is not automatic, so handing out a worksheet or assigning a journal topic where children are expected to write letters they haven’t mastered is not the best practice.
+Playing a game that involves handwriting but doesn’t teach the letters isn’t an excellent idea for this handwriting goal.
 If you do something incorrectly over and over, THAT becomes automatic.
 So why would we set our kids up to learn something incorrectly?
 We wouldn’t.

 (Before you present an independent play activity that requires the physical act of writing, you should ask yourself, “Is this a reinforcement activity?
 Have the children already mastered how to write this letter?”
 If the answer is no, put it away.
 We don’t want the kids to practice the letters incorrectly.)

-2. If some of the children have mastered the letter and others have not set up a buddy system.
+2. If some children have mastered the letter and others have not set up a buddy system.
 The Handwriting Without Tears Program incorporates a “write it and check it” into their handwriting pages.
 The kids can do this with their buddy, as long as the group has mostly mastered the letter.
-Make sure the kids know to check for how the letter is being written, NOT what it looks like.
+Please make sure the kids know to check for how the letter is being written, NOT what it looks like.

-3. If they haven’t learned how to WRITE the letter, let them do other activities with the letter.
-For example, circling all of the “lowercase b’s” on a page with lots of letters.
-The children aren’t physically writing, but they are seeing the letter over and over, recognizing what it looks like, and separating it from other letters.
+3. If they haven’t learned how to WRITE the letter, let them do other activities with the letter—for example, circling all of the “lowercase b’s” on a page with lots of letters.
+The children aren’t physically writing, but they see the letter repeatedly, recognizing what it looks like and separating it from other letters.
 Plus, it’s fun!
-The visual memory of the letter really important.
+The visual memory of the letter is really important.

 4. Don’t be afraid to combine technology with writing!
 If your class has tablets or Ipads, set the kids up on a handwriting app!
 The tablet won’t let them write the letters incorrectly, so you don’t have to worry!
 Use games on the smartboard that emphasize visual memory or grouping the letters, too.
 The kids are having fun, but you are still combining Handwriting and Play.

-*One piece of advice for handwriting apps and tablets in general – make sure that you have set up “guided access” in the settings of the tablet so that children can’t change the app and do whatever they want.
+*One piece of advice for handwriting apps and tablets, in general, is to set up “guided access” in the tablet settings so that children can’t change the app and do whatever they want.
 They are often used to just changing whenever they feel like it.
-You can set it up so they are “locked” into the app.
+You can set it up, so they are “locked” into the app.

 Older children have often developed poor handwriting habits.
 Many handwriting “games” can be used to address handwriting legibility, sizing, spacing, and on-line orientation.
 Additionally, they can be used to work on rhyming, spelling, and word families.